dipayan1109033/BASIC-Learning-Notes/git-markdown-notes.md

 ## Styling text

-You can set text style of bold, italic, strikethrough, subscript, or superscript.
+You can set text style of bold, italic, subscript, or superscript.

 |Style	|Syntax	|Keyboard shortcut	|Example	|Output|
 |---|---|---|---|---|